aragagnin/sqlite3db-py3/README.md

 Fork of sqlite3dbm
 ==================

-This is a fork of https://github.com/Yelp/sqlite3dbm where I fixed some `python3` compatibilities issues due to the following error:
+This is a fork of the python package **sqlite3dbm** (https://github.com/Yelp/sqlite3dbm).
+In this repo I fixed some `python3` compatibilities issues due to the following error:

 ```
     ERROR: Command errored out with exit status 1: